Psargar616/Weather-App-2.0/README.md

 - Using try and catch blocks for error handling
 - Using template literals
 - Using 'Optional Chaining operator' to access nested properties and methods of an object
+- Using CSS custom variables
+- Using custom 'data-' attributes
+- Using CSS properties such as 'all : unset', 'margin-block: 4rem', 'appearance: none'